OmarHadhoud/OHEngine/README.md

 This engine is simply a wrapper for openGL API.
 I implemented what I studied from learnopengl.com in it.
 Currently it doesn't support a lot of features, as I'm still developing it while learning computer graphics concept.
 I also implemented a simple game manager to have a simple game scene as a test environment.
 **Note:** It is just a test scene, it isn't well designed as I haven't put much thought into it.
+**Note:** Ignore the name.
+Didn't know what to name it, so called it *O*mar *H*adhoud rendering engine.
+Just Ignore.
 # Features
 - A high level of abstraction for the API and its enums.
 Custom enums are used instead.
 - Supporting different texture types, like CubeMaps and Multisampled textures.
 This allows us to have Skyboxes and AntiAliasing in the project.
 - Supporting drawing to custom textures and/or render buffers.
 This allows the use of custom frame buffers which opens the possibility of post processing.
 - The game manager has a simple light manager to manage setting and drawing the lights with the shaders implemented.
+# Features to be implemented
+- Implement shadows support.
+- Implement blending support.
+- Implement simple form of collision detection.
 # Scene Controls
 **W**: Move forward
 **A**: Move Left